Camouflage Helmet Liner I

 "Big Red, what's the deal with those WWII camouflage liners?"

-In early 1942, activity surrounding the development and manufacture of the M-1 assembly was frantic at best.
-The Army finally made the decision to leave the future of the helmet body with the Ordnance Department and to transfer the responsibility for the liner assembly to the Quartermaster Corps.
-The Chicago Quartermaster Depot (CQMD) was assigned the responsibility for the development and procurement of the M-1 liner and set out immediately to address defects and improve comfort and quality wherever possible.
+In early 1942, activity surrounding the development and manufacture of the M-1 helmet assembly was frantic at best.
+The Army finally decided to leave the future of the helmet body with the Ordnance Department and to transfer the responsibility for the liner assembly to the Quartermaster Corps.
+The Army assigned the Chicago Quartermaster Depot (CQMD) the responsibility for the development and procurement of the M-1 liner, immediately setting out to address defects and improve comfort and quality wherever possible.

-The Quartermaster had already been delving deep into possible ways of enhancing the camouflage characteristics of all uniforms and gear under their supervision and with the development of the helmet liner having been assigned to the Quartermaster, the decision was made to add a camouflage pattern to the helmet liner attempting to help break up its profile in a jungle environment.
-The first Quartermaster contract for liners modified for jungle troops was issued in late February 1942 to Westinghouse Electric & Manufacturing Company.
+The quartermaster had been exploring ways to enhance the camouflage characteristics of all uniforms and gear under their supervision, and the helmet liner, now under their purview, was no different.
+The Quartermaster aiming to break up its profile in a jungle environment, decided to add a camouflage pattern to the liner.
+In late February 1942, the Quartermaster issued the first contract for liners modified for jungle troops to Westinghouse Electric & Manufacturing Company.

 Westinghouse was able to streamline the process in a way that they could produce an average of 10,000 camouflaged liners a day.

-Westinghouse modified approximately 854,225 liners under these contracts at an average price of $1.58 per liner.
-These liners are referred to as “modified” because they were not contracted with the camouflage pattern.
-Liners to be camouflaged were to be taken out of stocks of completed liner assemblies from existing contracts.
-The five contracts issued for the modification of liners for Jungle Troops were only for the application of the camouflage pattern.
-The first contract issued for the jungle troop modification was issued on February 28, 1942 and the last issued on March 26, 1943.
+Under contract, Westinghouse modified approximately 854,225 liner bodies at an average cost of $1.58 per liner.
+Camouflage liners were referred to as “modified” because the pattern was applied to liner bodies that had already been finished.
+Liners to be treated with the camouflage pattern were to be pulled from completed stocks of liner assemblies Westinghouse had from previous contracts, making the five contracts issued for the modification of liners for Jungle Troops only for the application of the camouflage pattern.
+The CQMD issued the first contract for jungle troop modification on February 28, 1942, and the last one on March 26, 1943.

 And Marty, if your friends want to know how you gained your intel, tell em